emqx/emqx-exporter/examples/docker-compose/README.md

 docker-compose up
 ```

-**Note the default account of EMQX dashboard has been set to admin/admin**
+**Note the default account of the EMQX dashboard has been set to admin/admin**